IvonTSaldivar/CS3450-2.5-Backup/README.md

 ## Unit testing instructions

-In the project directory run the command `docker-compose run --rm --service-ports web /bin/bash` then you will be inside the django shell.
-From here you will be able to run django's built in testing commands (see docs) or you can run pytest
+In the project directory run the command `docker-compose run --rm --service-ports <name of container> /bin/bash` to list names of containers run the command `docker ps` then you will be inside the django shell.
+From here you will be able to run django's built in testing commands (see docs) or you can run pytest (preferred)

+pytest will recursively search for any and all files with test in the name and run them as unittests. so we will have created simple django unittests in these files to aid development and monitor functionality.

+CircleCi is designed to run pytest automatically upon pushing to the repo. you will see CircleCi's output on the github Pull Request page easily.

 ## System testing instructions